SOME HELPFUL RULES

 forgettable

-but not when the stress is elsewhere:e.g. offer(ing), happening, benefited, galloped
+but not when the stress is else where: e.g. offer(ing), happening, benefited, galloped

 preference (Exceptions: handicapped, kidnapped.)